jyyulab/dasatinib-TALL/README.md

 5. scRNA-seq with PDX samples
 	-We applied MICA algorithm to cluster PDX cells treated with or without dasatinib.
-	-Master regulator activities were inferred by T-ALL network.
+	-Driver activities were inferred by T-ALL network.
 	-Different development stages of each cluster was predicted by examining gene expression signatures of ETP or DN3/DN4 stages.

 -----